 The insulation system will be damaged if the supply voltage is too high for the insulation system.
 This can completely destroy the machine.

 Comply with the peak voltages as laid down in the guidelines above.

-4.14.3 Reducing bearing currents when operated with a converter
+4.14.3 Reducing bearing currents for converter operation

 Taking the following actions will reduce the bearing currents: